farrah1/YDAC/README.md

 # Youth Design and Technology Advocacy Committee
+What is the YDAC?

 Project B:  Build innovative civic-technology for Youth Spaces
 # Description:
 Advocate for youth spaces: through research, testing, and implementing a technology-based solution to a problem facing youth spaces today.
 (Specifics will come as team conducts and concludes research on youth space issues and settles on a project)
 We want to enhance our communities through the use of technology and design principles.
 Using a by community, for community approach where youth are enabled with skills to enact change with technology and design.